slatedocs/slate/source/includes/api/_system.md

 ```

 <span class="tryit" id="system-whoami-tryit"></span>

-Returns account, the account id for the registered API user.
+Returns account, the account id for the registered API used.

-**NOTE:** external_account, the external account id for the registered API user will be included if external ids are enabled for the site.